Home humidifiers are an essential component of any allergy sufferer's

 ||Replacement parts - Know what parts of your humidifying unit will need regular replacing.
 For instance,

-does your unit feature UV bulbs or, in the case of some Air-O-Swiss humidifiers,
+does your unit feature UV bulbs, an ionic silver cube, or, in the case of some Air-O-Swiss humidifiers,

 that may need replacement are evaporator wicks,